hello-ccchen/ng-dashboard-widget/README.md

     }

     ```

-6. Run the command to generate the build.
-`ng build --prod --output-hashing none --single-bundle true`

-7. To test our component, let’s install `http-server`
-`npm i -g http-server`

-    1. In the folder `dist/ng-dashboard-widget` modify the index.html, adding the `zone.min.js` needed to run angular, `webcomponents-bundle.js` and `custom-elements-es5-adapter.js`, and `polyfill.js` to make it cross browser compatible.
+6. Modify the index.html, adding the `zone.min.js` needed to run angular, `webcomponents-bundle.js` and `custom-elements-es5-adapter.js`, and `polyfill.js` to make it cross browser compatible.

         ```HTML
         <!doctype html>